MohamedHashim/BestAndroidDemo/README.md

 # Mobile Assignment CS
 I have built this application in clean architecture and MVVM presentation archticture.
 It's well tested and documented for all layers data, domain, and presentation.

-How to build on your environment
+How to build it on your environment?
 --------------
 For secutity wise, I have hidden my API key from the project and added it in local.properties<br />
 In order to build the project properly in your machince, you have to add your [The Movie DB](https://www.themoviedb.org)'s API key in your `local.properties` file.